mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

 ### Removed props

-- Some event listeners and DOM attributes were removed from `GridCell` and `GridRow` to improve performances.
+- Some event listeners and DOM attributes were removed from `GridCell` and `GridRow` to improve performance.

   The following props were removed.